 Tangalle is a lot further and harder to get to than Mirissa and isn’t on the way to anything, making it a tough place to market for tourists.

 We eventually found a lovely place for breakfast with great coffee.
 Being a major tea producing country, coffee, in general tastes terrible here.
-The roti and European coffee was made even better by the owners Carom board.
+The roti and European coffee were made even better by the owner’s Carom board.
 We all learnt to play, loving it so much we ended up buying a board to take back to the UK with us.

 Sri Lanka’s southern beaches are one of the main draws for this little island paradise.
 We certainly have fond memories of our time there and can’t wait to return.